Fargo (1996 film): Reception

-On review aggregator website Rotten Tomatoes, Fargo holds an approval rating of 94% based on 104 reviews, with an average rating of 8.8/10.
-The site's critical consensus reads: "Violent, quirky, and darkly funny, Fargo delivers an original crime story and a wonderful performance by McDormand."
-At Metacritic, the film has a weighted average score of 85 out of 100, based on 25 critics, indicating "universal acclaim".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+On the review aggregator website Rotten Tomatoes, Fargo holds an approval rating of 95% based on 111 reviews, with an average rating of 8.8/10.
+The critical consensus reads: "Violent, quirky, and darkly funny, Fargo delivers an original crime story and a wonderful performance by McDormand."
+At Metacritic, the film has a weighted average score of 88 out of 100, based on 26 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave it an average grade of "B+" on an A+ to F scale.

-Arnold Wayne Jones, writing for the Dallas Observer, called the film an "illuminating amalgam of emotion and thought", praising the directing and writing from the Coen brothers.
-From Entertainment Weekly, Lisa Schwarzbaum lauded the performance from Frances McDormand and stated that the film was "dizzily rich, witty, and satisfying".
-In The New Yorker, Anthony Lane singled out McDormand for praise: "Her character—seven months pregnant, polite to a fault, smart yet slow—is only a breath away from caricature, yet McDormand unearths a surprising decency there, and in the process she pretty well rescues the film."
+Arnold Wayne Jones, writing for the Dallas Observer, called Fargo an "illuminating amalgam of emotion and thought", praising the directing and writing.
+In Entertainment Weekly, Lisa Schwarzbaum praised McDormand and said the film was "dizzily rich, witty, and satisfying".
+In The New Yorker, Anthony Lane also praised McDormand: "Her character—seven months pregnant, polite to a fault, smart yet slow—is only a breath away from caricature, yet McDormand unearths a surprising decency there, and in the process she pretty well rescues the film."
 USA Today journalist Mike Clark also praised the performance of McDormand:

-On the other side of the spectrum, Time magazine film critic Richard Corliss criticized Fargo for its use of Minnesota nice, the accent used in the film.
-In his review, Corliss stated that "After some superb mannerist films, the Coens are back in the deadpan realist territory of Blood Simple, but without the cinematic elan."
-(Conversely, Janet Maslin, in The New York Times, deemed Fargo "much more stylish and entertaining" than Blood Simple).
-James Berardinelli, writing for his own website, ReelThoughts, gave the film three stars out of five, stating that it was "easy to admire what the Coens are trying to do in Fargo, but more difficult to actually like the film."

-John Simon of The National Review wrote "The Coen brothers' Fargo is their best film so far, which isn't saying very much".
-Simon elaborated further that "Fargo could have been a nice little film noir if they hadn't compounded it with black comedy, absurdism, and folksy farce: Scandinavian–American midwesterners up, or down, to their hickish shenanigans.
+The Time critic Richard Corliss criticized Fargo for its accents: "After some superb mannerist films, the Coens are back in the deadpan realist territory of Blood Simple, but without the cinematic elan."
+Conversely, Janet Maslin, in The New York Times, deemed Fargo "much more stylish and entertaining" than Blood Simple.
+James Berardinelli, writing for ReelThoughts, gave the film three out of five, writing that it was "easy to admire what the Coens are trying to do in Fargo, but more difficult to actually like the film".
+John Simon of The National Review wrote that "the Coen brothers' Fargo is their best film so far, which isn't saying very much ...
+Fargo could have been a nice little film noir if they hadn't compounded it with black comedy, absurdism, and folksy farce: Scandinavian–American midwesterners up, or down, to their hickish shenanigans.
 Some of this surprisingly, works, some of it ranges from the unpalatable to the indigestible".